jackgray/narc_arch/docs/source/storage.rst

         on wide option of rules, such as age or last access date
     -   Store references of cold-stored files on system alongside on-premise files.
-    -   Fault tolerant
-        -   easily add more drives and re-adjust percent drive failure allowance on the fly.
+    -   Fault tolerant- easily add more drives and re-adjust percent drive failure allowance on the fly.
         -   Example:
         -   a cluster with 8 nodes
         -   each node has 2 1TB drives
         -   total of 16 drives => 16TB of data
-            -   drive parity set to maximum of 8 would allow for half of the drives to fail at once, without any loss of data
+        -   drive parity set to maximum of 8 would provide effectively 8TB of usable space, but allow for half of the drives to fail at once, without any loss of data
         -   on any drive failure, the missing data chunks are rebuilt automatically, giving the admin time to replace the failed drives.
         -   when failed drives are replaced, the recovered data is automatically backed up to return to previous state

-Installation
+Deployment on Kubernetes
     https://docs.min.io/docs/deploy-minio-on-kubernetes